NVIDIA/cutlass/media/docs/implicit_gemm_convolution.md

 - [conv2d_fprop_filter_tile_access_iterator_optimized.h](/include/cutlass/conv/threadblock/conv2d_fprop_filter_tile_access_iterator_optimized.h) optimizes iterating over global memory and creating GEMM-B tile in shared memory.

 The improvements covered by optimized iterators are:

-- (a) Precomputing kernel-invariant pointer deltas on the host
+a.
+Precomputing kernel-invariant pointer deltas on the host
-- (b) Computing cta-invariant mask predicates on device-side iterator ctors
+b.
+Computing cta-invariant mask predicates on device-side iterator ctors
-- (c) Use of [fast divmod](/include/cutlass/fast_math.h) to map GEMM dimensions to convolution tensors.
+c.
+Use of [fast divmod](/include/cutlass/fast_math.h) to map GEMM dimensions to convolution tensors.

-For example, _optimized_ activation iterator uses fast divmod to map GEMM _M_ to NPQ for activation iterator
+For example, an _optimized_ activation iterator uses fast divmod to map GEMM _M_ to NPQ.

 **Pipelined mainloop** loads threadblock-scoped tiles from global memory into shared memory and then applies CUTLASS warp-level GEMM operations to load from Shared Memory and issue instructions to Turing Tensor Cores.